 Energy Problems during Marathon Training

-For example last week I had to run 6M Intervals on Tuesday, 8M Steady on Wednesday and was heading out for 7M steady on Thursday.
-About 2 miles in to the 7M I started to feel tired and weak, a bit jelly-legged, hungry and cold.
+For example, last week I had to run 6 miles intervals on Tuesday, 8 miles steady on Wednesday and was heading out for 7 miles steady on Thursday.
+About 2 miles into the 7 miles, I started to feel tired and weak, a bit jelly-legged, hungry and cold.

 Any ideas what I am getting wrong or advice to help me with training?

 Thanks in advance!

 Marathon training is very tough and takes a lot out of you.
 And at times it is possible to just have an off-day.
 I have had it plenty of times in the past.
 You are building up your mileage and you are trying to do several pretty hard runs consecutively.
 One day you feel top off the world, the other day you feel terrible and your pace is much lower.

 A few thoughts on this, to help turn things around: